Sams Creek (New Zealand): History and naming

 The original name of the creek was Rogers Creek, after the Rogers family who owned land and farmed at Upper Tākaka.
 The original settler was John Rogers (1829–1898), who was born in Shropshire and known as "Shropshire Jack".
-Rogers bought of land, and the southwestern boundary of his land was formed by a creek that became known as Rogers Creek.
+Rogers bought 495 acre of land, and the southwestern boundary of his land was formed by a creek that became known as Rogers Creek.
 His grandson, Fred Rogers, cut the track in 1936 on the true-left of the Tākaka River gorge from Upper Tākaka towards the Cobb River that became the Cobb Road.

 Early maps of Golden Bay show the creek named as "Rogers Creek" and sometimes (incorrectly) as "Roger Creek".
 A late instance of this name is on the Tākaka cadastral map from 1953, prepared by the Department of Lands and Survey, with its tributaries labelled South, Middle, and North Branch.

 An early use of "Sam's Creek"—at the time still with an apostrophe—was in 1887, when three people applied for an occupation license.
 Thus, the names "Rogers Creek" and "Sams Creek" were in parallel use for many decades.
 When Fred Rogers had cut the Cobb Road, the tender for a 46 ft bridge referred to Sam's Creek in February 1937.

 Beginning in 1920, forest parks were gazetted north of the Buller River.
 In the end, there were thirteen separate forest parks.
 The northernmost eight of those parks were gazetted as the North-west Nelson Forest Park in 1970.
 From the 1970s, mining companies explored within the forest park and that led to public requests to give the area the higher protection of a national park.
-The area around Sams Creek was one such area excluded from Kahurangi National Park when it was formed in 1996; another exclusion for mineral potential was Mount Burnett.
+Kahurangi National Park was formed in 1996, but the area around Sams Creek had been excluded from the park by 1993 for its mineral potential.
+Another exclusion for mineral potential was Mount Burnett.
 Macraes Mining had their 4000 ha gold prospecting claim acknowledged and national park status was not applied.
 Eugenie Sage, who at the time worked for Forest & Bird, commented that "it's not appropriate to have this kind of development on the park's front door".

+On 20 May 2026 the government's mineral regulator, New Zealand Petrol and Minerals, declined a permit by Australian mining company Siren Gold to establish a gold mine in the Sams Creek.
+The news was welcomed by local community groups including "Save Our Springs" and the Sams Creek Collective.